 In July 1998, the United States District Court for the District of Idaho issued its finding that the Coeur d'Alene Tribe of Idaho (Tribe) owns, among other things, portions of the bed and banks of Lake Coeur d'Alene (Lake) lying within the current boundaries of the Coeur d'Alene Reservation.
-This action had been brought by the United States on behalf of the Tribe against the state of Idaho.
+This action was brought by the United States on behalf of the Tribe against the state of Idaho.
 The Company was not a party to this action.
 The United States District Court decision was affirmed by the Ninth Circuit.
 The United States Supreme Court affirmed this decision in June 2001.
-This ownership decision will result in, among other things, the Company being liable to the Tribe for compensation for the use of reservation lands under Section 10(e) of the Federal Power Act.
+This ownership decision results in, among other things, the Company being liable to the Tribe for compensation for the use of reservation lands under Section 10(e) of the Federal Power Act.

 The Company's Post Falls Hydroelectric Generating Station (Post Falls), a facility constructed in 1906 with annual generation of 10 aMW, utilizes a dam on the Spokane River downstream of the Lake which controls the water level in the Lake for portions of the year (including portions of the lakebed owned by the Tribe).
 The Company has other hydroelectric facilities on the Spokane River downstream of Post Falls, but these facilities do not affect the water level in the Lake.
 The Company and the Tribe are engaged in discussions related to past and future compensation (which may include interest) for use of the portions of the bed and banks of the Lake, which are owned by the Tribe.
 If the parties cannot agree on the amount of compensation, the matter could result in litigation.
-The Company cannot predict the amount of compensation that it will ultimately pay or the terms of such payment.
-The Company intends to seek recovery, through the rate making process, of any amounts paid.
+The amount of compensation that the Company will ultimately pay and the terms of such payment will become known and estimable based on the outcome of the discussions with the Tribe and approval by the necessary governmental authorities, including the Department of Interior.
+The Company intends to seek recovery, through the ratemaking process, of any amounts paid.